DeSantis vows to end birthright citizenship as part of immigration plan

 However, most immigration experts argue that a president does not have the authority to end birthright citizenship because it is enshrined in the Constitution.
 The 14th Amendment grants citizenship to those “born or naturalized in the United States, and subject to the jurisdiction thereof.”

-According to DeSantis’s newly released plan, he would also end catch-end-release, reimpose the Remain in Mexico policy, increase border patrol pay and penalties for human trafficking, and sanction and restrict visas of citizens from countries who do not accept deportees.
+According to DeSantis’ newly released plan, he would also end catch-end-release, reimpose the Remain in Mexico policy, increase border patrol pay and penalties for human trafficking and sanction and restrict visas of citizens from countries who do not accept deportees.

 “So what we’re saying is no excuses on this,” he continued.
 “Get the job done.
 Make it happen.
 We want results.
 We don’t want hollow rhetoric.
 We don’t want empty promises.
 When we go in on day one, we’re going to marshal every bit of authority that we have.”